oncomouse/middleman-jspm/README.md

 ## Other Helpers

 Finally, there is also a helper called `jspm_path(<name>, [<source>])` that can give you the path of a file installed with JSPM.
 For instance, to look the path of jquery that was installed from github, you would use `jspm_path("components/jquery", "github")` to get the path of the jquery used by JSPM.
 The helper works the same way for NPM packages.

+## Additional Help

+An example setup is posted at http://github.com/oncomouse/middleman-jspm-example